 I'm interested in launching a large-scale change initiative like the Campaigns.
 What resources might help me?

-Articles about the IHI Campaigns
+Selected Publications about the IHI Campaigns

 The 100,000 and 5 Million Lives Campaigns also helped to inspire other nationwide patient safety and quality improvement efforts around the world.
 You may also find it useful to learn about some of them: